Belichick reaches milestone as Patriots top Raiders 36-20

 They went just 2 for 5 in the red zone and 3 of 9 on third down Sunday.

+“It’s one game,” he said.
+“If we’re gonna blow up everything after the good things that we’ve done after one game, then this game ain’t for some of those people.
+We are just fine.
+We’re gonna be fine.”

-The offenses were stagnant early as both teams struggled to get into a groove because of turnovers and poor performance on third down.
+The offenses were stagnant in the first half as both teams struggled to get into a groove.

 Things changed for the Patriots on their first drive of the third quarter when Michel, who struggled in the first two games, broke free for a 38-yard run.